rickyylaa/rickyylaa/README.md

 # Hi there, I'm Ricky Fajar Adiputra 👋

 ## About Me
-I am a software developer with a strong passion for building web applications.
+I am a web developer with a strong passion for building web applications.
 I graduated with a Bachelor's degree from Universitas Dinamika Bangsa and specialize in JavaScript and PHP.

 ## Skills
 - **Programming Languages:** JavaScript, PHP